 All full Council meeting agendas shall include the following:

 - Meeting location, schedule and name of a contact person for additional information.

 - Committee Reports (Permanent and AdHoc) as necessary

 - Public Comment

 The Chairperson of the Council or his designee shall preside over the meeting.
-If the Chair is absent and has not designated someone then the Vice-Chair shall preside.
+If the Chairperson is absent and has not designated someone then the Vice-Chairperson shall preside.